-Wide tooth Comb, mini afro pick, brush are all a necessity for detangling curls, adding volume, and creating sleek styles on your trip.
-Most beauty supplies will have a travel-sized version of your hair tools.
+A wide-toothed comb, a mini afro pick, and a brush are necessities for detangling curls, adding volume, and creating sleek styles on your trip.
+Most beauty supply stores have travel-sized versions of your hair tools.

 8. An old toothbrush

-This creates sleek edges and tame flyaways on sleek styles, especially on-the-go.
+This creates sleek edges and tames flyaways on sleek styles, especially on the go.

 Unfortunately, most hotels do not provide curly guests with a satin pillowcase to protect our curls during our stay.
 Whether it is a scarf, pillowcase or bonnet, pack one in your suitcase to prevent friction on your curls.